-The Teetor Scholarship is awarded to a recipient that is physically challenged.
+This scholarship was established by Dr. Ralph Teetor, who was a successful engineer, president of the automotive corporation Perfect Circle Co. and the Society of Automotive Engineers, and the inventor of cruise control.
+Dr. Teetor, who was blinded in an accident when a young child, specified that this scholarship be awarded to a full-time engineering student who is physically challenged.
 The disability must be such as to require the student to use special aids, facilities, and procedures or to require a form of assistance or instruction not normally required of non-handicapped students.
 Applicants must be enrolled on a full-time basis.
 Candidates must contact the director of financial aid.
 This scholarship is renewable and is available to U.S. citizens or permanent residents.